sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 them anywhere you would use a credit card except the money comes out of your account immediately.

-You can get a Secured Credit card where you put some money into a special account and that amount becomes your credit limit.
+You can get a Secured Credit card where you put a deposit ($300 - $500) into a special account and that amount becomes your credit limit.
 Something to look into.
+You don't get this deposit back until ~2 years later, so keep that in mind.
+The bank reps say that it is a good way to get a good credit rating though, if you need that in the near future.

 Sometimes you can get BoA or TD America to look up your Canadian credit history.
 TD Ameritrade and BoA has a Canadian credit check form.